Maghrebi Jews: Emigration

-The creation of the state of Israel in 1948 helped foster a sense of anti-Jewish behavior in Muslim-majority areas, contributing significantly to the emigration of Jews from the countries of the Maghreb.
-This exodus was augmented with the independence of the Maghreb countries in the 1950s and early 1960s, as Jews were seen as being supportive of the previous colonial French.
+The creation of the state of Israel in 1948 led to many countries promoting anti-Jewish behavior especially in Muslim-majority areas.
+This contributed significantly to the emigration of Jews from the countries of the Maghreb.
+This exodus was a combination of push and pull, augmented with the independence of the Maghreb countries in the 1950s and early 1960s, as Jews were seen as being supportive of the previous colonial French.

 Tunisia was a French protectorate since 1881, and the country fought for independence from 1952 to 1956, after which many of the 105,000 Jews within the community emigrated.
 In recent decades, the Jewish community has continued to shrink as many emigrated to Israel, France, and other countries.

 After Morocco declared independence in 1956, most of the 225,000 Jews in Morocco emigrated to Israel, France and Canada.

 In Algeria, the National Liberation Front fought and won independence from France in 1961.
-After Algeria won independence, the Jewish population of 140,000 began a massive and definitive exodus mainly to France.
+After Algeria won independence, the Jewish population of 140,000 began a massive and definitive exodus mainly to France due to increased animosity towards Jews.